iggymtrkd/h1-labs-prototype/contracts/Testnet addresses.md

 Position Manager: 0x27F971cb582BF9E50F397e4d29a5C7A34f11faA2
 LABS/WETH Pool: TBD (need to create)

-CONFIGURATION NEEDED:
-- setLABSToken() in TreasuryFacet ✅ NOT YET CALLED
-- setDefaultCooldown() ❌ NOT YET SET
-- setDefaultExitCap() ❌ NOT YET SET
-- setProtocolTreasury() ❌ NOT YET SET
-- setCurveFeeBps() ❌ NOT YET SET (optional)
-- setCurvePolBps() ❌ NOT YET SET (optional)

-See DEPLOYMENT_NEXT_STEPS.md for detailed instructions.
+See DEPLOYMENT_WITH_DEFAULTS.md for detailed instructions.

 ---